-Josiah Magnuson was born in Greenville as the son of a Baptist pastor.
-Josiah was shaped by his early years as God opened ministry opportunities and the family followed the Lord on a pilgrimage, moving to multiple states.
+Josiah Magnuson and his beautiful wife LeeAnn live on Hwy.
+11 near Fingerville, SC.
+Josiah was born in Greenville as the son of a Baptist pastor.
+He was shaped by his early years as God opened ministry opportunities and the family followed the Lord on a pilgrimage, moving to multiple states.
 Homeschooled through his sophomore year, Josiah graduated from Kingsway Christian School in Orrville, Ohio in 2010.
 But he couldn't stay away from the South.
 Josiah settled back in the Upcountry following his high school graduation, studying for two years with Oak Brook College of Law.
-As Providence directed, Josiah received an opportunity to train in electric work with Griffin Electric in Greer and Clark Electric in Spartanburg.
-He then worked with Detail Solar in Taylors before moving to the sales side with Firefly Solar in Greenville.
-He currently works in sales and marketing with Palmetto Fortis in Greenville.
+As the Lord's providence directed, Josiah received an opportunity to train in electric work with Griffin Electric in Greer and Clark Electric in Spartanburg.
+He then worked with Detail Solar in Taylors for four years before moving to the sales side with Firefly Solar in Greenville.

 Though he's not an attorney and doesn't consider himself a politician, Josiah has long been active in the political process.
 As a teen, he was motivated by the writings of Thomas Jefferson and other American Founders.
 Josiah became an avid researcher of history and often tuned in to conservative talk radio.
 In 2004, the Greenville News published his first letter to the editor, on the danger posed by illegal immigration and the need to secure our border.

 Also in 2007, Josiah founded Soldiers of Biblical Reformation (SBR), a nondenominational Christian club to bring families together to uphold God's design in all of life, including the realm of civil government.
 Josiah believes that our faith should be bigger than Sunday mornings.
-Through mentorships, training events, Bible studies, service projects, and outreach trips, Soldiers of Biblical Reformation has equipped many young people to be a light in the community and the culture.
+Through mentorships, evangelism training, Bible studies, service projects, and outreach, Soldiers of Biblical Reformation continues to equip many young people to be a light in the community and the culture.

-Josiah has taught a number of additional classes independently, including elementary science, high-school American History, and the U.S. Constitution for all ages.
+Josiah has additionally taught several educational classes independently, including elementary-level science, high-school American History, and the U.S. Constitution for all ages.

 From 2012 to 2017, Josiah served as